This website, www.orbvest.com, which we refer to as the “Site,” is used by OrbVest Ltd.

-The contents of this website and any accompanying documentation are confidential and may be subject to legal privilege and client confidentiality.
-Any use thereof, in whatever form, by anyone other than the addressee is strictly prohibited.
+The contents of this website and any accompanying documentation are reserved for investors and may be subject to legal privilege and client confidentiality.
+Any use of this content, in whatever form, by anyone other than OrbVest investors, is strictly prohibited.

-By communicating with us through electronic means, you consent to receiving communications electronically and agree that all agreements, notices, disclosures and all other communications transmitted by electronic means satisfy any legal requirement, including but not limited to the requirement that such communication should be in writing.
-Unless otherwise agreed, we are only deemed to have received an email once we have confirmed receipt thereof; and we are only deemed to have sent an email once reflected as ‘sent’ on our email server.
+By communicating with us electronically, you consent to receive communications electronically.
+You agree that all agreements, notices, disclosures and all other communications transmitted by electronic means satisfy all legal requirements, including but not limited to the requirement that communications should be in writing.
+Unless otherwise agreed, we are only deemed to have received an email once we have confirmed receipt of it.
+We are only deemed to have sent an email once it is reflected as ‘sent’ on our email server.
 By signing up to become a member of the OrbVest platform and by accepting these terms, you consent and agree that we may marketing financial products and services to you.

-OrbVest is not able to distinguish between business and personal emails.
-Users who make use of Orbvest’s email system do so at their own risk and accept responsibility for any actions or consequences that arise from such personal use.
-Any views or opinions expressed in such messages are those of the individual sender and do not create obligations on or represent any commitment by OrbVest, except where the sender specifically states it to be the views or opinions of OrbVest.
-If this message contains offensive, derogatory or defamatory statements or materials, it means the message has been sent outside the sender’s scope of employment with OrbVest and only the sender can be held liable in his/her personal capacity.
+OrbVest cannot distinguish between business and personal emails.
+Any views or opinions expressed in emailed messages from OrbVest are those of the individual sender and do not create obligations for or represent any commitment by OrbVest, unless the sender specifically states that these are the views or opinions of OrbVest.
+If a message contains offensive, derogatory or defamatory statements or materials, it means the message is outside the sender’s scope of employment with OrbVest and only the sender can be held liable in his/her personal capacity.

 Interception and Monitoring

-Users who make use of OrbVests’ email system do so at their own risk and accept responsibility for any actions and consequences that arise from use.
+Users of OrbVest’s email system do so at their own risk and accept responsibility for any actions and consequences that arise from use.
 In general terms, Orbvest does not engage in blanket monitoring of communications.
-OrbVest does however reserve the right at any time and without notice to intercept and monitor communications and stored files sent or received over or stored on OrbVests’ information and communications systems.
-This right is subject to the condition that the monitoring and interception is: performed by a OrbVest representative properly authorised by OrbVest; for a lawful purpose; and strictly in accordance with OrbVests’ Monitoring Policy and Procedures.
+OrbVest does, however, reserve the right at any time and without notice to intercept and monitor communications and stored files sent or received through, or stored upon, OrbVest’s information and communications systems.
+This right is subject to the condition that the monitoring and interception is performed by an OrbVest representative properly authorised by OrbVest; for a lawful purpose; and strictly in accordance with OrbVest’s Monitoring Policy and Procedures.

-Nothing contained on this website constitutes a solicitation, recommendation, endorsement or offer by OrbVest, but shall merely be deemed to be an invitation to do business.
+No information on this website constitutes a solicitation, recommendation, endorsement or offer by OrbVest.
+It should be regarded as an invitation to do business.

-This website and any accompanying documentation are to be interpreted and implemented in accordance with the laws of Seychelles.
+This website and any accompanying documentation must be interpreted and implemented in accordance with the laws of the Seychelles.

-If you have any questions or queries regarding the above, please contact us at:
+If you have any questions or queries on the above, please contact us at:

 Tel: (+27) 21 948 2130